I read a lot of strange things.

 God bless you,

-We are part of the registered charity
+Christian House Sitters is part of the registered charity

 TLC Children’s Trust

 UK Charity number 1156786